Part IV – Processes relating to Children

 (d) whether or not the circumstances make it desirable that the interim judgment should be made final or as the case may be, that the judgment of judicial separation should be granted without delay.

 10A.
-Providing the Immigration and Checkpoints Authority (“ICA”) with Court orders or injunctions restraining or prohibiting the taking of child out of Singapore
+Seeking assistance from the Immigration and Checkpoints Authority (“ICA”) to enforce Court orders or injunctions restraining or prohibiting the taking of a child out of Singapore

-(1) This paragraph applies to parents and/or parties who intend to seek assistance from the ICA to stop a child from being taken out of Singapore.
+(1) This paragraph applies to parties who intend to seek assistance from the ICA to prevent a child from being taken out of Singapore, in breach of a Court order or injunction.

-(2) In proceedings under the Women’s Charter, the Guardianship of Infants Act or the International Child Abduction Act, a Court may grant an order or injunction restraining one or both parent(s) or any other party from taking the child out of Singapore without an order of Court or the consent of the other or both parent(s)/parties.
+(2) In proceedings under the Women’s Charter 1961, the Guardianship of Infants Act 1934 or the International Child Abduction Act 2010, a Court may grant an order or injunction (referred to in this paragraph as an “order”) restraining any party from taking the child out of Singapore, except in certain circumstances (e.g. with the written consent of the other party or parties to the proceedings in which the order was obtained).

-(3) Any parent and/or party (hereinafter referred to as “the requestor”) who has been granted an order referred to in sub-paragraph (2) and who intends to seek assistance from the ICA to stop the child from being taken out of Singapore must do the following:
+(3) Any party (referred to in this paragraph as “the requestor”) who has been granted an order referred to in sub-paragraph (2) and who intends to seek assistance from the ICA to prevent the child from being taken out of Singapore must do the following:

-(a) notify the ICA by providing the ICA with either a copy of the extracted or unextracted Court order referred to in sub-paragraph (2) and a copy of Form 190A of Appendix A of these Practice Directions, duly completed and signed, at least 1 working day before the ICA is required to act on the order; and
+(a) notify the ICA by providing the ICA with either a copy of the extracted or unextracted order referred to in sub-paragraph (2) and a copy of Form 190A of Appendix A of these Practice Directions, duly completed and signed; and

 (b) where the requestor provides an unextracted order* referred to in sub-paragraph (3)(a), he or she must provide a copy of the extracted order to the ICA within 8 working days from the date of notification to the ICA of the order.

-(4) The notification to the ICA referred to in sub-paragraph (3)(a), provision of a copy of the extracted order referred to in sub-paragraph (3)(b) and the further notifications to the ICA referred to in sub-paragraphs (3A) and (3B) must be sent to the ICA via an e-mail (which should not exceed 5MB in size) to the email address set out below (and copied to the other party or the party’s solicitors via email or ordinary mail, whichever applicable) during the ICA’s working hours only:-
+(4) The notifications to the ICA referred to in sub-paragraphs (3)(a), (3A), (3B) and (3C), and the copies of the extracted orders or further orders referred to in sub-paragraphs (3)(b), (3A) and (3B), must be sent to the ICA via email (which should not exceed 5MB in size) to the email address set out below (and copied to the other party (being a party to the proceedings in relation to which the notification was sent to the ICA or the order was obtained) or the party’s solicitors via email or ordinary mail, whichever is applicable).
+All such emails to the ICA will be attended to during the ICA’s working hours only:

 ICA’s working hours are:-